ikraj5120/spam_detection/README.md

 # pipfile.lock attached

 paste the file in your project directory and run below command to install required packages.
-# > pipenv install
+> pipenv install

-What this notebook consists:
+#What this notebook consists

 1. Word clouds for spam and ham messages